-Despite the assumption that sport facilitates leadership, sportspersonship, and initiative, relatively little research has explored young children's social and life skill development through sport.
-Given the growth of children's involvement in structured sport programs at increasingly early ages and the significant influence of adults (e.g., parents) among the youngest demographic, our first objective is to explore sport participation and development among preschoolers.
 The Olympic Games offer a social and cultural event with the potential to influence young children's sport participation and development.
-A popular assumption among the public, politicians and policy makers is that the Olympic Games have a 'trickle down effect', positively influencing sport involvement at the grassroots level and promoting pro-social norms such as fair play.
-While research has not strongly supported the trickle down effect, there has been no examination of this potential effect in young children, arguably the most influenced.
-Our second objective is to examine preschoolers' sport participation patterns pre- and post-Olympic Games.
-Finally, there has been no examination of the processes by which the Games may lead to a trickle down effect, particularly in the area of broader social development, thus our third objective is to explore the influence of the Olympic Games on preschoolers' psychological and social development.
+A popular assumption among the public, politicians and policy makers is that the Olympic Games have a 'trickle down effect', positively influencing sport involvement and promoting pro-social norms such as fair play at the grassroots level.
+While research has not strongly supported the trickle down effect, there has been no examination of this effect in young children, arguably the most influenced.
+The purpose of this study was to explore the role of the Olympic Games in facilitating preschoolers' development.

-How we will address the research questions...
+How we addressed the research question...